Key mistakes people make when trying to become wealthy

 With investing the earlier you start, the better.

 The good thing about investing is that you do not have to be wealthy to do so, neither do you need to understand what you are doing.
-With the help of a Financial Adviser, Property Adviser or trusted Mentor, you will be able to make you money work hard.
+With the help of a Financial Adviser, Property Adviser, or trusted Mentor, you will be able to make your money work hard.

 You spend more than you earn